Launching the software

 Saving Live VBOX Data

-Whilst in 'Online' mode, live VBOX data can be saved as a .vbo file when a test has been completed.
-To do this, once a test has finished, navigate to the 'File' menu at the top left of the 'Ribbon' bar and select 'Save as vbo' from the dropdown.
+Whilst in 'Online' mode, live VBOX data can be saved as a .vbo or .csv file when a test has been completed.
+To do this, once a test has finished, navigate to the 'File' menu at the top left of the 'Ribbon' bar and select 'Save As' from the dropdown.

-This file can then be named and saved locally on a PC, enabling you to load this file in to VBOX Test Suite for analysis at a later date.
+Pressing 'OK' will then let you name and save the file locally on the PC, enabling you to load this file in to VBOX Test Suite or a spreadsheet program for analysis at a later date.

 Note: The saved .vbo will mirror the test data stored on the CF (compact flash) card inserted into the VBOX 3i unit.